 To-Do List Manager

 You need some kind of to-do list manager.
 You simply can not keep everything you need to do in your brain.
 It's too much and drains your resources.
 Every time you think “oh, don't forget to X” you've wasted your energy.

 Amazing Marvin is crazy customizable and has a million ways you can set it up.
 That makes it great if you are willing to take the time to learn the program and need a special set up that you can't quite find anywhere else.

 Todoist is definitely simpler but it's still a very strong to-do list manager that has a great app and browser extension.

 Ticktick works similarly Todoist but integrates really well with your calendar.
-However the browser extension isn't as good as good at Todoist.
+However, the browser extension isn't as good as Todoist.

 What do I have on my list?
-I have reminders to schedule my social media posts, send reminders for Writing Hour, and even to pay myself.
+I have reminders to schedule my social media posts, update certain articles at set times, and even to pay myself.
 I also use it to keep track of all my client work.